You hold yourself to a high standard and from the outside, it looks like you’re doing very well. But internally, it rarely feels like enough.

 What Is Perfectionism?

-Perfectionism is more than wanting to do well.
+Perfectionism isn’t just about wanting to do well.

 -